 Introduced to the grocery industry in 1973, the UPC is a machine-readable symbol printed on or applied as a label to consumer packaging for scanning at the retail point of sale to facilitate check-out and enable associated IT processes.

-Stores offering a full line of groceries, meat, and produce with at least $2 million in annual sales and up to 15% of their sales in GM/HBC.
+A traditional supermarket refers to stores offering a full line of groceries, meat, and produce with at least $2 million in annual sales and up to 15% of their sales in GM/HBC.
 These stores typically carry anywhere from 15,000 to 60,000 SKUs (depending on the size of the store), and may offer a service deli, a service bakery, and/or a pharmacy.